space-wizards/docs/src/en/proposals/pai-expansion.md

 **Digital Messenger**: (Needs PDA Messaging) Allows the pAI to access and talk as their owner to the PDA messaging network.
 Now you can be a personal secretary!
 Potencially shows a little pAI icon to show to the other person its a pAI talking.

 **Internal GPS**: Shows the pAI their cordinates, they will need to relay this information to their owner.

+**Chem Scanner**: Similar to the chem googles, useful for chemists.

 **More!**: I don't have ideas that are not ported from TG.